 How to get the most out of your Christmas boughs

 - Fresh boughs such as cedar, pine, fir (we recommend one of each for a full look)

-Come for a visit, there is more to us than flowers and trees!
+There is more to us than flowers!